Zhuochenn/Zhuochenn.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One paper is accepted to IEEE Robotics and Automation Letters (R-AL) & ICRA 2025!
+[Marker or Markerless](https://ieeexplore.ieee.org/document/10643674) is accepted to IEEE Robotics and Automation Letters (R-AL) & ICRA 2025!
+Congrats to Ni!